Helperbird/website/src/pages/features/text-to-speech.md

 url: features/text-to-speech/
 ---

-## Tell Me About This Feature
+## About This Feature

-With Helperbird's Text to Speech feature, you can sit back, press play, and have your news, emails, or articles read aloud to you.
+With Helperbird's Text to Speech, you can listen to your news, emails, or articles instead of reading them.
+Just sit back, press play, and let the words come to you.

-This extension is perfect for Chrome, Firefox, Edge, or iPad, making your online reading experience better.
+This extension works on Chrome, Firefox, Edge, and iPad.
 It uses advanced text-to-speech (TTS) technology to turn any web page into spoken words.
-It’s easy to use and customize, perfect for anyone looking to improve their reading experience.
-Try it now for free!
+It’s easy to use and customize, making it perfect for anyone who wants to improve their reading experience.
+Try it for free!

 ## Benefits

-### Improve Reading Speed and Understanding
-Listen to text and grasp the content faster.
+- **Improve Reading Speed and Understanding**: Listening helps you grasp content faster.

-### Great for Visual Impairments or Reading Difficulties
-Helps those who have trouble reading.
+- **Great for Visual Impairments or Reading Difficulties**: Perfect for those who struggle with reading.

-### Multitask Easily
-Listen to written content while doing other tasks.
+- **Multitask Easily**: Listen to text while doing other tasks.

-### Save Time
-Listen to articles instead of reading them.
+- **Save Time**: Listen to articles instead of reading them.

-### Learn Languages
-Hear text in different languages to help with learning.
+- **Learn Languages**: Hear text in different languages to aid learning.

 ## Features

-- **Advanced Text-to-Speech**: Uses natural-sounding voices.
+- **Natural-Sounding Voices**: Advanced TTS with lifelike voices.
-- **Wide Voice Selection**: Over 10 natural voices and 30+ options.
+- **Lots of Voice Choices**: Over 10 natural voices and 30+ options.
-- **Supports Many Languages**: Available in 109 languages.
+- **Many Languages**: Supports 109 languages.
 - **Customizable Settings**: Adjust pitch, volume, and speed.
 - **Supports Multiple Formats**: Works with web pages, documents, and PDFs.
 Listen on any device.
-- **Highlight Options**: Choose your preferred highlight color.
+- **Highlight Options**: Pick your favorite highlight color.

 ## How It Helps

-Helperbird’s text-to-speech technology makes it easier to understand content, especially for people who struggle with reading or are learning a new language.

-For people who are visually impaired, blind, or have attention difficulties, text-to-speech is a helpful tool.

-It provides a way to get information without scrolling through long texts.

-Having content read aloud in different voices makes web pages more accessible and allows you to multitask efficiently.
+Helperbird’s text-to-speech makes understanding content easier, especially for people who struggle with reading or are learning a new language.
+It’s a big help for those who are visually impaired, blind, or have attention difficulties.
+You can get information without scrolling through long texts.
+Having content read aloud in different voices makes web pages more accessible and helps you multitask efficiently.

 ## List of Voices